DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/Processing/Accounts-Payable/Self-billing-invoicing.md

 The Self billing invoice group's **Post invoice requirements** determines how the created invoice is posted:
 - **Do not post** - Created invoice is not posted and remains as pending vendor invoice
 - **Post** - Created invoice is automatically posted.
 If post failed, it will remain as pending vendor invoice
 - **Post and print** - Created invoice is automatically posted.
 If post failed, it will remain as pending vendor invoice.
-The invoice is also automatically printed as per Print management destination.
+The posted invoice is also automatically printed as per Print management destination.
 The following print management destination options are supported:
     - Smart Send (where licensed)
     - Email